nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

+* Re-organize classes in root package after the merging of core and petridish
+* More explicit warning when the config.yaml is not found
+* Explicit error message when the config.yaml contains tabs

 ##Self-Regulating Ecosystem
 * Elements in environment
 * Narjillos produce a molecule (based on visible body qualities - metabolic rate?)